manthofani/basic-node-app/README.md

 # Simple MVC Backend API

 ## Overview
 This is a Node.js Express backend API with SQLite database, featuring user authentication and CRUD operations for items.
-The project was successfully imported from GitHub and configured for the Replit environment.

 ## Architecture
 - **Backend**: Node.js with Express framework
 - **Database**: SQLite with database.sqlite file